| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum UPDATES|

-It was a clash of titans in which the largest warships in the world were put to the test, and it will be remembered as a battle that ended in the sinking of a mythic ship.
+The Battle of the Denmark Strait was a brief naval engagement that lasted a little more than a quarter of an hour.
+It was a true clash of titans in which the largest warships in the world were put to the test, and it will be remembered as a battle that ended in the sinking of one of the most famous ships ever.

 8 x 38 cm

 12 x 15 cm

 8 x 20.3 cm

 8 x 38.1 cm

 10 x 35.6 cm

 16 x 13.3 cm